 Borg RPE and CR10 scales have been translated into several languages (Cabral et al., 2020; Haddad et al., 2013; Leung et al., 2004).
 While the Borg scales has a verbal description for each numeric value, another commonly-used and validated scale called Omni RPE includes pictorial descriptors in a specific context.
 Thus, the Omni RPE is thought to be more generalizable (Lea et al., 2022).

-Relationship between subjective and objective measures has been investigated in laboratory studies.
+Relationship between subject-reported and direct measures has been investigated in laboratory studies.
 A previous study found a significant linear relationship between the EMG MPF of upper trapezius and the Borg CR10 at shoulder elevation endurance tasks (Hummel et al., 2005).
 Similarly, correlations were found between the EMG MPF of lumbar muscle and the Borg CR10 results during repetitive and prolonged trunk extension tasks (Dedering et al., 1999; Kankaanpaa et al., 1997).
 Regarding the muscle activity, i.e. the amplitude of the EMG signal, another study (Kuijt-Evers et al., 2007) observed that there was a relationship between the EMG in the percentage of maximum voluntary contraction and the subjective ratings of discomfort (Groenesteijn et al., 2004) in hand tool uses, only in trapezius but not in other muscles.

-Despite plenty of laboratory validation of subjective scales, studies on associations between objective and subjective ergonomic measures are lacking in the field settings.
+Despite plenty of laboratory validation of subjective scales, studies on associations between direct and subject-reported ergonomic measures are lacking in the field settings.
 It is unclear whether the subjective rating scales validated in the controlled environment could be applied to the ergonomic assessment in the field.

 1.3 Objectives of this study

-Using Hispanic migrant farmworkers in the United States, the primary objective of this study was to determine whether there are relationships between the objective and subjective evaluation of overall exertion levels as well as at exertions in local body parts.
+In the context of Hispanic migrant farmworkers in the United States, the primary objective of this study was to determine whether there are relationships between the sensor-based and subjective evaluation of overall exertion levels as well as at exertions in local body parts.
 Specifically, this study aimed to determine 1.) the association between metabolic, i.e. cardiovascular, load and the overall RPE scales, and 2.) the association between muscle localized muscle fatigue measured through EMG and the local CR-10 scales.

 2. Methods